GlassBricks/StagedBlueprintPlanning/mod-portal/readme.md

 Building, mining, rotating, fast-replacing, copper/circuit wires, configuration changing, blueprints/deconstruction planner/upgrade planner, moving entities with [Picker Dollies](https://mods.factorio.com/mod/PickerDollies), are all supported.
 If there is some interaction that is not handled, please submit a bug report!

-Preview entities will be shown for each entity in lower stages.
+Preview entities will be shown for entities in previous stages.
 If you're in editor mode, you can open preview entities to view their info.

 ### Changing entity settings, upgrading entities